dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-The first photo I replaced is the night view of Auckland city.
-I spent one year studied there and I quite like this city.
+Theme - Nostalgia

-I will continue to look at the codes.
+My theme is now confirmed and I will start to look at the different place of masks and also codes.

+Will keep updating my ideas and what I have changed.